r9y9/MelGeneralizedCepstrums.jl/README.md

 ## Type design

 MelGeneralizedCepstrums.jl provides a general type `MelGeneralizedCepstrum{F,L,T,N}` which is a subtype of `AbstractArray{T,N}`, where `F` represents a type of frequency scale and `L` represents a type of log function.
-Linear Prediction-based cepstrum, mel-cepstrum, generalized cepstrum and other kind of cepstrum are represented as a special type with specific type pareamters of `MelGeneralizedCepstrum{F,L,T,N}`.
+Linear Prediction-based cepstrum, mel-cepstrum, generalized cepstrum and other kind of cepstrum are represented as a special type with specific type parameters of `MelGeneralizedCepstrum{F,L,T,N}`.

 The actual type definition is as follows: